FangJia0901/Bond-Angle-for-SCCs/README.md

 Performance evaluation
 ===
-In addition, we provide Gaann performance measurement code（such as scatter_type.py),drawing Molecular Structure code.
+In addition, we provide GAANN performance measurement code（such as scatter_type.py),drawing Molecular Structure code.